omahs/golem-docs/docs/Ncreators/javascript/tutorials/web.md

 ```

 The body of the `executor.run()` method is identical as in the case of Node.js executor script:
 It is a task function that receives worker context.
-It is used to run an `echo 'Hello World'` command. `cts.run()` will produce a Promise of result object.
-It will contain a stdout property that will store output of out command.
+It is used to run an `echo 'Hello World'` command. `cts.run()` will produce a Promise of the result object.
+It will contain a stdout property that will store the output of our command.

-The result is passed as an input param of `appendResults` function that will be responsible to display the outcome on the screen.
+The result is passed as an input param of the `appendResults()` function that will be responsible for displaying the outcome on the screen.

 ## Getting results

-Now let's create `appendResults` function which will put the output of our application into the designated `results` container.
+Now let's create the `appendResults()` function which will put the output of our application into the designated `results` container.

 ```html
 <script>